Anouchka999/PROJECT-1/README.md

 + Logistics – Stock management, delivery efficiency
 + Human Resources – Employee performance, sales representative efficienc

-The analysis includes mandatory KPIs (critical for business decisions), recommended KPIs (helpful for deeper insights), and optional KPIs (adding value where relevant).
-Creativity in proposing additional KPIs is encouraged to optimize the dashboard

 🔎 SQL Analysis – KPI Computation
 To build the dashboard, advanced SQL queries are written to compute business metrics, improving querying skills essential for any Data Analyst role.